walles/headsetharry/README.md

 * Add Findbugs to the Travis build
 * Don't log to Crashlytics if running in the emulator
 * Set app version code from `git` somehow
+* Make up a release process and document it